 Experience the Wonderful Cave

 Looking for some adventure?
-The Wonderful Cave is one of the must-visit sites in Bolinao.
+The Wonderful Cave is one of the must-visit Bolinao tourist spots.
 Its spikey formations created from corals and limestone will leave you speechless!
 There are steps and sturdy handrails to help you explore this space so don’t worry too much.
 You can swim inside the pool of the cave, too.
 Isn’t it wonderful?

 Here’s another cave that’s worth exploring!
 Just like Wonderful Cave and Enchanted Cave, Cindy’s Cave offers a crystal clear swimming pool inside.
 You’ll also love the trees and plants outside surrounding the cave.
 If you love a less crowded place, this is the cave to go!